 If you back up your files alone, it will just be an empty theme: no posts, no pages, no added media library images.
 If you back up your database alone, you will have content (the posts, the pages, etc.), but you will not have a theme, or appearance and functionality.

-Different Ways of Backing Up Your Site Without a Plugin
+Options for Backing Up Your WordPress Sites Without a Plugin

 Now, let’s talk about how you can back up website files and databases without relying on a plugin.
 The following section is broken down into three types of backups: automatic, manual and other.